Best Gaming Setup Under 75000 India 2026: Complete Parts List

 The boAt Immortal IM1000D provides 7.1 virtual surround sound through USB and standard 3.5mm audio through the same headset.
 The 53mm drivers have more bass and volume range than the 40mm drivers found in most sub-₹2,000 headsets.
 For BGMI, Warzone, and single-player games where positional audio matters, the surround effect is useful.

 The mic quality is acceptable for voice chat.
-It is not studio quality, but teammates hear you clearly in Discord and in-game voice.
+It isn’t studio quality, but teammates hear you clearly in Discord and in-game voice.
 At ₹2,299, you are getting the best value for gaming audio at this budget.

 Total Setup Cost: Two Options